 If one wanted to use the COUNT function on the entire table (excluding the headers), one would use the following formula:

 As another example, assume one wanted to ensure the registration date logs and the login logs were intact and operational.
-In theory, the returned number by the COUNT function should be the number of entered values multiplied by two.
-One would use the following formula:
+In theory, the count of profiles with at least login must be equal to or less than the count of profiles that have a registration date (you can't log in if you haven't registered).
+One would use the following formulas:

 The simplest use of the COUNT function is with the use of constants.
+A constant is when you enter an argument value directly in to the parenthesis rather than using a reference to a cell which contains the value.
 Constants can be used alongside other arguments like cell references.

 If you wanted to include constants in the COUNT function, you use them like you'd use any other argument: